Grafton Library FAQ

 Databases are collections of digitized information, and are designed for fast search and retrieval.
 Library databases are great sources for finding journal, magazine, and newspaper articles.
 You can also use databases to find books, book chapters, e-books, and dissertations--it just depends on which database you are using.

-You'll notice on the Journal Article Databases page that Grafton Library subscribes to a lot of databases.
+You'll notice on the All Databases page that Grafton Library subscribes to a lot of databases.
 That's because each one searches a different pool of information.
 We subscribe to both general databases (which cover lots of different topics) and subject-specific databases (which have more information on a narrower topic).
 Refer to "How do I choose a database?" for more information

 Library resources, which you access through the library website, are different.
 They are part of what is called the deep or invisible web.
 Library content is not freely available to anyone--it is available on a subscription (paid) basis.
 This is because the content comes from authoritative sources, such as peer-reviewed and scholarly journals.